Non-aggression principle: Incompatibility with driving and other civilizational necessities

-Innocent people problem

-Some critics use the example of the trolley problem to invalidate NAP.
-In case of the runaway trolley, headed for five victims tied to the track, NAP does not allow a trolley passenger to flip the switch that diverts the trolley to a different track if there is a person tied to that track.
-That person would have been unharmed if nothing was done, therefore by flipping the switch NAP is violated.
-Another example often cited by critics is human shields.

 Some supporters argue that no one initiates force if their only option for self-defense is to use force against a greater number of people as long as they were not responsible for being in the position they are in.
 Murray Rothbard's and Walter Block's formulations of NAP avoid these objections by either specifying that the NAP applies only to a civilized context (and not "lifeboat situations") or that it applies only to legal rights (as opposed to general morality).
-Thus a starving man may, in consonance with general morality, break into a hunting cabin and steal food, but nevertheless he is aggressing, i.e. violating the NAP, and (by most rectification theories) should pay compensation.
+Thus a starving man may, in consonance with general morality, break into a hunting cabin and steal food, but nevertheless he is aggressing, i.e., violating the NAP, and (by most rectification theories) should pay compensation.
 Critics argue that the legal rights approach might allow people who can afford to pay a sufficiently large amount of compensation to get away with murder.
 They point out that local law may vary from proportional compensation to capital punishment to no compensation at all.